terra-money/docs/docs/terrad/governance.md

 ### Proposals

-Once created, you can now query information of the proposal:
+Once created, the information of a single proposal can be queried:

 ```bash
 terrad query gov proposal <proposal_id>
 ```

-Or query all available proposals:
+Or you can query all available proposals:

 ```bash
 terrad query gov proposals